japila-books/spark-sql-internals/docs/physical-operators/CoalesceExec.md

 +- LocalTableScan [value#1]
 ----

-`output` collection of link:spark-sql-Expression-Attribute.adoc[Attribute] matches the ``child``'s (since `CoalesceExec` is about changing the number of partitions not the internal representation).
+`output` collection of spark-sql-Expression-Attribute.md[Attribute] matches the ``child``'s (since `CoalesceExec` is about changing the number of partitions not the internal representation).

-`outputPartitioning` returns a link:spark-sql-SparkPlan-Partitioning.adoc#SinglePartition[SinglePartition] when the input `numPartitions` is `1` while a link:spark-sql-SparkPlan-Partitioning.adoc#UnknownPartitioning[UnknownPartitioning] partitioning scheme for the other cases.
+`outputPartitioning` returns a spark-sql-SparkPlan-Partitioning.md#SinglePartition[SinglePartition] when the input `numPartitions` is `1` while a spark-sql-SparkPlan-Partitioning.md#UnknownPartitioning[UnknownPartitioning] partitioning scheme for the other cases.